Tensor diagrams and Chebyshev polynomials: Introduction

 \section{Introduction}

-Given a complex vector space $V$, consider the ring~$R_{a,b}(V)=\mathbb C[(V^\ast)^a\times V^b]^{\mathrm{SL}(V)}$ of polynomial functions on the space of configurations of $a$ vectors and $b$ covectors which are invariant under the natural action of~$\mathrm{SL}(V)$.
-Rings of this type play a central role in representation theory, and their study dates back to Hilbert.
-Over the last three decades, bases of~$R_{a,b}(V)$ with remarkable properties were found by Lusztig \cite{MR1180036,MR1227098} and independently by Kashiwara \cite{Kashiwara}, and further studied by Kuperberg \cite{Kuperberg}, Lusztig \cite{MR1758244}, Geiss-Schr\"oer-Leclerc \cite{MR2144987}, Fontaine-Kremnitzer-Kuperberg \cite{2011arXiv1103.3519F}, Gross-Hacking-Keel-Kontsevich \cite{2014arXiv1411.1394G}.
-To explicitly construct, as well as to compare, some of these bases remains a challenging problem, already open when~$V$ is 3-dimensional. \\

-New perspectives in the study of canonical bases for $R_{a,b}(V)$ were suggested by Fomin and Pylyavskyy \cite{FP} by establishing that~$R_{a,b}(V)$ has (several) structures of cluster algebras, when $V$ is 3-dimensional.
-These cluster algebra structures provide a way to determine canonical bases in~$R_{a,b}(V)$ by comparison with other rings which are cluster algebras and possess the notion of dual canonical bases.
-In particular, the set of cluster monomials forms the dual canonical basis of~$R_{a,b}(V)$ when~$a=0$ and $b\leq8$ and (conjecturally) a subset for all other values of~$a$ and~$b$.
-To describe all dual canonical basis elements is an open problem already for~$R_{0,9}(V)$.\\
+Given a complex vector space $V,$ consider the ring~$R_{a,b}(V)=\mathbb C[(V^\ast)^a\times V^b]^{\mathrm{SL}(V)}$ of polynomial functions on the space of configurations of $a$ vectors and $b$ covectors, which are invariant under the natural action of~$\mathrm{SL}(V).$ Rings of this type play a central role in representation theory, and their study dates back to D.\ Hilbert.
+Over the last three decades, bases of~$R_{a,b}(V)$ with remarkable properties were found by G.\ Lusztig \cite{MR1180036,MR1227098} and further studied by many researchers, including G.\ Kuperberg \cite{Kuperberg}, B.\ Fontaine, J.\ Kamnitzer and G.\ Kuperberg \cite{fontaine_kamnitzer_kuperberg_2013} and M.\ Gross, P.\ Hacking, S.\ Keel and M.\ Kontsevich \cite{2014arXiv1411.1394G}.
+To explicitly construct, as well as to compare, some of these bases remains a challenging problem, already open when $V$ is 3-dimensional.
+In the latter case, new perspectives in the study of canonical bases for $R_{a,b}(V)$ were suggested by S.\ Fomin and P.\ Pylyavskyy \cite{FP} who established that~$R_{a,b}(V)$ has (several) cluster algebra structures.
+These structures provide an approach to describing canonical bases in~$R_{a,b}(V)$ by comparison with other cluster algebras for which dual canonical bases are defined.
+With this approach it follows, for example, that the set of cluster monomials forms the dual canonical basis of~$R_{a,b}(V)$ when~$a=0$ and $b\leq8$ and (conjecturally) a subset of the latter for all other values of~$a$ and~$b.$\\

-The main goal of this work is to exploit earlier results on canonical bases for cluster algebras associated to Riemann surfaces in order to show that there are~$\mathrm{SL}(V)$-invariants in~$R_{a,b}(V)$ which can be described naturally by recursive operations with desirable positivity properties.
-The recursions we find are Chebyshev polynomials (of the first or second kind).
-For these polynomials we also provide a combinatorial description in the language of tensor diagrams.
-More precisely, we consider Chebyshev polynomials in invariants in~$R_{a,b}(V)$ described by the simplest planar tensor diagrams which do not have a description as single tree diagrams.
-The approach we suggest is similar to the topological characterization of Chebyshev polynomials in surface cluster algebras \cite{MSW} and skein algebras \cite{Thurston}. \\